aleph1888/integralCES_interop/README.md

 IN:
   - string **type** { 'client', 'logged', 'user', 'paymen' }

   			"client" 	-> TRUE if a existing a valid consumer_key related to a context in request.
-TODO: Check CES Interop exacdt context!
+TODO: Check CES Interop exact context!
-  					--> Meaning: Site client ask for a valid key/secret site configuration.

   			"logged"	-> TRUE if an existing logged in user found inside request token.
   					--> Meaning: A user authorization has been performed so exists a valid access_token.

+        "account"  -> Same as client
+            --> Meaning: Client wants to retrieve a user.

   			 "user"   	-> Same as client
   					--> Meaning: Client wants to retrieve a user.